dgurfein/3f2c7fac-647f-4aba-864e-c28b35707023/README.md

 ArrayProcessor [-u <UseCaseName>] <input>
 - `-u <UseCaseName>` → (optional) the use case to run; if omitted, the default use case is executed.
 - `<input>` → the raw input for the use case.
+---
+## Testing
+The solution holds a unit test project ArrayProcessor.Test that executes all provided tests.
+It can be invoked on a local repository clone with 'dotnet test'